pharrisee/niflheim/README.md

 #### niflheim install

-Uses the steamcmd installed in the previous (depends) step to install the game.
+Uses the steamcmd installed in the previous (depends) step to install the game in the folder in the env file, `valheim-server`.
 Creates a start script called `niflheim_server.sh` in the game folder which uses the env file to correctly start the game server.

 Creates a `valheim-data` folder where game config (admin, whitelist etc),  saves and worlds are stored.